|

 What is the difference between a statutory audit and a tax audit for a partnership firm?

 In India, the terms are often used interchangeably, especially for partnership firms.
-Both refer to the audit mandated by the Income Tax Act based on turnover limits.
+Both refer to the audit mandated by the Income Tax Act, which is based on turnover limits.

 What are the benefits of a statutory audit for partnership firms?